eoinkelly/notes/elasticsearch/n-gram.md

 n-gram is an idea from the fields of:

-* Computational lingusitics
+* Computational linguistics
 * Probability

-Differnt sizes of n-gram have common names
+Different sizes of n-gram have common names:

 | n   | name             |
 | --- | ---------------- |